Since the late 2010s, we have been loving our geometric tattoos.

-Each of these geometric bird designs has an individual meaning within that framework, so there’s bound to be one that’s perfect for you.
+Each of these geometric bird tattoos has an individual meaning within that framework, so there’s bound to be one that’s perfect for you.

 Out of all the birds on earth, eagles can soar the very highest.

-If you have a tough-as-nails, get rich or die trying attitude, an eagle tattoo would be your perfect fit.
+If you have a tough-as-nails, get rich no matter what attitude, an eagle tattoo would be your perfect fit.

-In America, they are often a symbol of patriotism.
+In the US, they are often a symbol of patriotism.

-If you’re a true original, born to stand out and to fight for your freedom to do so, this geometric design has you written all over it.
+If you’re a true original, born to stand out and to pursue your freedom, this geometric tattoo design has you written all over it.